OpenBMB/AgentVerse/README.md

 ## 🔎 Examples

-Currently, we offer five simple examples in the `agentverse/tasks` directory, each demonstrating different possibilities of our framework.
+Currently, we offer some simple examples in the `agentverse/tasks` directory, each demonstrating different possibilities of our framework.
 While the performance of these examples may not be optimal due to limited prompt engineering, they are intended to showcase the capabilities of our framework, such as allowing the use of tools.

 Here's a brief overview of each example:

-1. `nlp_classroom_3players`: An example demonstrating the simplicity of building a classroom with sequential speaking order.
+1. `nlp_classroom_3players`: This example illustrates a simple case in which agents will speak in sequential order.
-2. `nlp_classroom_9players`: This classroom introduces several.
+2. `nlp_classroom_9players`: This is an NLP class example.
 Here, students can raise their hand when they have a question, and the professor can call on the students to let them ask.
 Students are only allowed to speak after they are called on.
-3. `nlp_classroom_9players_group`: This example introduces group discussions.
-The professor can launch a group discussion when necessary, and students can only interact with other students in the same group during the group discussion.
+3. `nlp_classroom_9players_group`: This example showcases group discussions.
+The professor may initiate a group discussion when needed, and students can exclusively interact with fellow students within the same group during the discussion.
 4. `nlp_classroom_3players_withtool`: Students in this classroom can use Bing search API when listening to the class.
 5. `math_problem_2players_tools`: A simple example demonstrating how two agents can use the WolframAlpha API to play an arithmetic game.
-6. `prisoner_dilema`: A simple example showing how LLMs handle the prisoner dilema.
+6. `prisoner_dilema`: The Prisoner's Dilemma is a thought experiment involving two rational agents facing a choice between cooperating for mutual benefit or betraying their partner for individual gain.
+7. `db_diag`: The Chief DBA monitors (agents) the database system for anomalies and alerts memory and CPU agents if any are detected.
+They (agents) analyze root causes and suggest optimization solutions.
+The Chief DBA (agent) provides a diagnosis summary to the user, who can give instructions or evaluate the proposed solutions' effectiveness.
+8. `sde_team`:
+9. `pokemon`:  This example intimates Pokemon game.